Manin triples for double Lie bialgebroids: Lie bialgebroids over Lie algebroids

 In order to extend the Manin triple framework to double Lie bialgebroids, we must replace Lie bialgebroids with double Lie algebroids \cite{mackenzie2006ehresmann}, as briefly recalled below.

 A (horizontal) \textbf{VB-algebroid} \cite{mackenzie9808081double} is a double vector bundle whose (horizontal) vector bundles are equipped with a Lie algebroid structure,

-such that the (vertical) multiplication by scalars is by Lie algebroid maps.
+such that the (vertical) multiplication by scalars is by Lie algebroid maps, following the formulation in \cite{bursztyn2016vector}, which is equivalent to Mackenzie's original definition.
 The (vertical) dual of a (horizontal) VB-algebroid is naturally a (horizontal) VB-algebroid.
 A VB-algebroid is related by (horizontal) duality to a \textbf{Poisson double vector bundle}: a double vector bundle $\Omega$ equipped with a Poisson structure $\pi$ that is double linear, i.e. is linear with respect to both horizontal and vertical vector bundle structures.

 \begin{exemplo} The tangent bundle of any vector bundle $E \rightarrow M$ is a VB-algebroid, and if $(\pi, E) \rightarrow M$ is a Poisson vector bundle, its cotangent bundle is a VB-algebroid. \end{exemplo}